-Navigant’s tax risk management and governance is a part of its internal control over financial reporting, and is overseen by the Board of Directors, its Audit Committee and the Chief Financial Officer, supported by the Navigant Tax Director.
+Navigant’s tax risk management and governance is a part of its internal control over financial reporting, and is overseen by the Chief Financial Officer, supported by the Navigant Tax Director.
 In operating our tax risk management and governance processes, Navigant’s appetite towards tax risk is dependent upon tax’s role in supporting the needs of our clients in the expansion of Navigant’s global offices and resources.
 We are committed to full compliance with our tax obligations, paying the right amount of tax at the right time.
 We seek to ensure that our tax arrangements remain consistent with an acceptable risk assessment, both in financial and reputational terms.

 Tax planning and tax risk

 In structuring our commercial activities, we will consider - among other factors – the tax laws of the countries in which we operate, with a view to maximizing value on a sustainable basis for our stakeholders.
 Any structuring which is undertaken will have commercial and economic substance and will have full regard to the potential impact on our reputation and that of our shareholders.
 We will not put in place any arrangements which are contrived or artificial.

 We will engage with tax authorities openly and constructively, based on mutual trust and co-operative compliance.
 We feel this is the best way to ensure that we pay the right tax at the right time and to maintain a good working relationship.
 Where appropriate and possible we will endeavor to engage with tax authorities on a real-time basis in any areas of material uncertainty, so as to minimize our tax risk and to provide greater certainty for both parties in advance of formal tax filings.

 Navigant regards this publication as complying with the duty to publish our tax strategy under Paragraph 19(2) Schedule 19 of the UK Finance Act 2016.

 License Type: Detective Private Agency

 Manager in Charge: